-Yes–mostly.
-Eight of the nine courses can be taken either as synchronous courses with weekly classes that can be attended in-person or online via Zoom, or as asynchronous online courses in which work can be completed with periodic to no in-person or Zoom meetings.
+Yes.
+Every DMin course can be taken either as a synchronous course with weekly classes that can be attended in person or online via Zoom, or as an asynchronous online course in which work can be completed with no required synchronous meetings.
 The fully distance asynchronous option is designed for students for whom daily work commitments require maximum flexibility.
 For students who prefer to take some or all of their courses with a live classroom component, that is also possible.

 The DMin degree learning outcomes detail the skills students develop over the course of the DMin degree program.